Pruthvi-singam/Pruthvi-singam/README.md

 ---

-**Thanks for visiting! 🚀 Feel free to check out my repositories and contribute!** 🎯
+**Thanks for visiting! 🚀 Feel free to check out my repositories ** 🎯